 Probably because there was none in the bathroom, I thought.

 As I laid down in exhaustion next to the old woman, I could feel my head bumping against the wood like the smooth empty vibrations in a happy glass of water.
 And through the afternoon sun, heat and fog, I rolled white paper scraps in my finger tips and watched her watch the sun go down.
 Her expression reminded me of those leaving the Dr’s office.
-And that discomforted me immensely, except from the floor angle, where I was resting…I was certain that she was smiling.
+And that discomforted me immensely, except from the upside down floor angle, of where I was resting…I could clearly see that she was smiling.